Kaptallah

 Kaptallah, also known as Kaptanle (Kabtanle) is a historic Somali clan.
-The clan established the port city of Bandar Qassim (today Bosaso) in the early 9th century, and traded with Persia, India and the Arabian peninsula.
-The clan belongs to the Harti confederation of the Darod clan.
-The clan inhabits the areas south and south-east of Bosaso along with the Ali Jibrail and Dashishe clans.
+The clan established the port city of Bandar Qassim (today Bosaso) in the early 9th century, and traded with Persia, India and the Arabian Peninsula.
+The clan belongs to the Ahmed Harti confederation of the Darod clan.
+The clan inhabits the areas south and south-east of Bosaso along with the Dashishe clan.